gher-uliege/DIVAnd_HFRadar.jl/README.md

 The primary use-case is for radial current measurements for high-frequency radars (like WERA or CODAR SeaSonde).
 But it can also be applied to any other current data (like ADCPs or drifters).

-The method is described in: Alexander Barth, Charles Troupin, Emma Reyes, Aida Alvera-Azcárate, Jean-Marie Beckers and Joaquı́n Tintoré (2020): Variational interpolation of high-frequency radar surface currents using DIVAnd.
-Ocean Dynamics (in press)
+The method is described in: Alexander Barth, Charles Troupin, Emma Reyes, Aida Alvera-Azcárate, Jean-Marie Beckers and Joaquı́n Tintoré (2021): [Variational interpolation of high-frequency radar surface currents using DIVAnd](https://doi.org/10.1007/s10236-020-01432-x).
+Ocean Dynamics, doi: 10.1007/s10236-020-01432-x (open access)

 # Installation